animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-Additionally, SDG’s `LuceneOperations` interface can shield your application from interface-breaking changes introduced by the underlying Apache Geode or Apache Lucene APIs when they occur.
+Additionally, SDG's `LuceneOperations` interface can shield your application from interface-breaking changes introduced by the underlying Apache Geode or Apache Lucene APIs when they occur.